Japan Airlines chief, credited with helping steer recovery, to step down

-TOKYO (Reuters) - Japan Airlines Co (9201.T) (JAL) said on Wednesday that President Yoshiharu Ueki, who helped lead the company’s recovery from bankruptcy, will be replaced by a senior executive in April.
+TOKYO (Reuters) - Japan Airlines Co (9201.T) (JAL) said President Yoshiharu Ueki, who helped lead the company’s recovery from bankruptcy, will be replaced by a senior executive in April.

 Ueki, a former pilot who was named president in 2012, will become chairman while Yuji Akasaka, currently managing executive officer in charge of engineering and maintenance, will become the new president, the company said.

-Ueki is credited with being instrumental in revitalising the once-bankrupt carrier by slashing costs and clinching code-sharing deals.
-But his successor will face a tough road in gaining back market share from rival ANA Holdings (9202.T).
+Ueki is credited with being instrumental in revitalizing the once-bankrupt carrier by slashing costs and clinching code-sharing deals.
+His successor’s job will be to gain back market share from rival ANA Holdings (9202.T).

+“I want to continue developing our business with the intent of securing solid profitability, and not aimlessly pursue scale,” Akasaka said in a news conference on Wednesday.

 JAL was freed from government-imposed restrictions on route expansion only last April, more than seven years after filing for bankruptcy and receiving a taxpayer-funded bailout.